 Today, collections of Peter the Great’s Museum of Anthropology and Ethnography are among the most complete and interesting in the world.
 These collections contain nearly two million artefacts and reflect the diversity of traditional cultures.

-Join us and explore the museums of Moscow and St Petersburg on a 56th Parallel Russia Discovery Tour.
+We look forward to having you join us and explore the museums of Moscow and St Petersburg on a 56th Parallel Russia Discovery Tour.

 If you have any urgent questions or enquiries, please give us a call +61 2 9388 9816